SethCram/Best-Buy-Search-Project/README.md

 - Upon navigating to the website, you'll be prompted to login to an account
 - Choose to create an account as a customer or vendor
 - Login to the account you created
-- Once logged on, a customer can view vendor posted products through multiple methods
+- Once logged on, either user type can view vendor posted products through exact, similar, and requirement searches or logout
--
+- Once logged on, a customer can add vendor products to their cart and look at products being recommended to them
+- Once logged on, a vendor can post, edit, and delete items

 **Technologies:**
 - Host = ?